HughFhn/integration-gateway/README.md

 # FHIRGateway

 The following project is a FHIR Gateway.
-It retrieves data from a source in a certain format and when determining its destination it will transform the data as required.
+It retrieves data from a source in a certain medical format and will transform the data to the required message type.
 (Eg: HL7 -> FHIR Json)
 In the future this will implement APIs for REDCap, DHIS2, MN-CMS, CPIP2 possibly EPIC and other destinations in the future like the registry.
 The following is a document written to track the progress with the development of the foundation of transforming this data, common errors and problems encountered when making and using this application.

 ---

 # The Following is the Stack of the Project.

 | Layer                 | Choice                | Version                 | Notes                                                                                       |
 | --------------------- | --------------------- | ----------------------- | ------------------------------------------------------------------------------------------- |
 | JDK                   | Temurin / Oracle Java | 21 LTS                  | Current LTS.
 Plan a test branch for Java 25 LTS after it drops in Sept 2025.
 (Oracle, Java) |